larryhou/flatcfg/README.md

-`flatcfg` is a python tool for serializing xls book row data into `FlatBuffers` or `protobuf` formats.
+`flatcfg` is a python tool for serializing xls book row data into `FlatBuffers` or `protobuf` binary formats.

 `flatcfg` support full types in `FlatBuffers` and some limited `protobuf` types (`double`, `float`, `string`, `bool`, `[u]int32`, `[u]int64`).